Examining the Factors Affecting Exports Performance: Empirical Evidence from Finland

 • Adnan Ali Shahzad Department of Economics, Division of Management and Administrative Sciences, University of Education, Lower Mall Campus, Lahore

-• Bilal Nafees Lecturer, UE Business School, Division of Management and Administrative Sciences, University of Education, Lahore, Pakistan
+• Bilal Nafees UE Business School, Division of Management and Administrative Sciences, University of Education, Lahore, Pakistan

-• Muhammad Faraz Mubarak
+• Muhammad Faraz Mubarak Kaunau University of Technology, Lithuania

 DOI: